wivtech/supply-chain-ink/README.md

 To be noticed, that the well know and official link:  https://github.com/paritytech/canvas-node  does not work when reading data from the smart contract/blockchain.

-Click on "Developer", "Contracts" and "Upload Wasm" select wivSupplyChain.contract.
+Click on "Developer", "Contracts" and "Upload Wasm" select wivsupplychain.contract.
 Deploy the contract and you will have access to all the functions available.

 ### Super-Administrator Account